dhis2/developer-portal/docs/tutorials/app-runtime-query.md

 ## What's next?

-In the next section, you’ll learn how to use the `useDataMutation` hook to mutate or write data!
+In the next section, we'll extend upon this tutorial by learning how to define dynamic queries!